diku-dk/hpps-e2025-pub/week7/README.md

 3. If we found a collision, compute the scattering/bounce of the ray (if any) and repeat until we reach our *depth limit*, which restricts how many times we allow light to bounce.
 For these exercises, the depth limit is rather arbitrarily 5.
+Each bounce off a material contributes to the final colour, based on the material.

 4. If a ray escapes (does not intersect any object), compute a "horizon colour" by whatever formula is appropriate.
-(In real ray tracers, we would have explicit light-emitting objects, but for simplicity we assume a kind of ambient lighting).
+In real ray tracers, we would have explicit light-emitting objects, but for simplicity we assume a kind of ambient lighting.

+5. Repeat all of this some number of times, taking the average colour of rays fired for each pixel.

 In [ray.c](solution/ray.c), this is done by the functions `find_hit`, `colour`, and `render`.
 You do not have to implement this yourself.
 However, read the code